hdefazio/getting_started_playbooks/file_manipulation/README.md

 - Module Use: Utilizing the `ansible.builtin.copy` module with the content parameter to manage file contents directly.

-- Lookup Plugin: Using `ansible.builtin.file` (via the `lookup` function) to read the file's content back to the control node for verification.
+- Lookup Plugin: Using `ansible.builtin.file` (via the `lookup` function) to read the file's content from the Control Node's local filesystem for verification.

 - Symbolic Permissions: Setting file permissions using symbolic notation (u=rw,g=r,o=r) instead of the traditional octal (0644).